The Role of Marketing for Companies

 Marketing translations go far beyond the translation of a company’s logo or tagline.
 Among the most frequently translated marketing pieces, you will find:

 - Online Ads

 - Product descriptions

 - SEO attributes

-Every single one of these pieces needs special attention when being transcreated, contemplating the nuances in each language.
-Many companies have faced enormous backlash when not sufficient attention was paid to transcreation.
+Every single one of these pieces needs special attention when being transcreated, with careful consideration of the nuances in each language.
+Many companies have faced enormous backlash when insufficient attention was paid to transcreation.
 A foolish mistake could lead your brand to end up in a list of marketing fails.

 Thinking ahead: Plan localization right from the start

-The success of a multilingual marketing campaign depends largely on how content creators work out the first piece.
-It is extremely important to always keep in mind that everything you develop will need to be replicated in different languages.
-Best practice suggests keeping sentences short and to the point, avoiding jargon and anything that can create obstacles in the translation or transcreation process.
+The success of a multilingual marketing campaign depends largely on how content creators write the first piece.
+It is always extremely important to keep in mind that everything you develop will need to be replicated in different languages.
+Best practice suggests keeping sentences short and to the point, and avoiding jargon and anything that can create obstacles in the translation or transcreation process.

-If done properly, you will even have a clear picture of what needs to be localized and what not.
-Certain phrases, word-plays, puns or idioms won’t make any sense if literally translated and might not even have an equivalent in some languages or cultures, simply because that expression does not exist.
-Though it’s always tempting to include jokes and humor in a marketing piece, it might not be the best choice if you are aiming global.
+If done properly, you will even have a clear picture of what needs to be localized and what does not.
+Certain phrases, wordplay, puns or idioms won’t make any sense if literally translated and might not even have an equivalent in some languages or cultures, simply because that expression does not exist.
+Although it’s always tempting to include jokes and humor in a marketing piece, it might not be the best choice if you are aiming global.

 Conveying your messages smartly and concisely across different platforms and languages will require investment and significant creative effort.
 Unless you have an in-house translation team, you will most likely need to rely on external language service providers.
 When choosing a translation partner, always remember to ask for test translations to check for quality and expertise.